kingakwa/PROJECT-1-Migration-of-Source-Code-from-Bitbucket-to-GitHub-final/README.md

 # PROJECT 1: MIGRATION OF SOURCE CODE FROM BITBUCKET TO GITHUB

-# Mirror-and-synchronizing (BITBUCKET TO GITHUB MIGRTION AND SYNCRONIZATION)
+## Mirror-and-synchronizing (BITBUCKET TO GITHUB MIGRTION AND SYNCRONIZATION)

-Mirror and synchronizing GitHub & Bitbucket repository.

 ## OBJECTIVE:
 Migrating your existing bitbucket repository to GitHub repository, synchronizing them in shuch a way that when ever a change is made in the source repository(Bitbucket) the same change will be replecated in GitHub without any manuel intervention.